Analytics-at-Sauder/Analytics-at-Sauder.github.io/p10_customer_segmentation.md

-# Data cleaning
+## Data Cleaning

-The dataset seemed relatively clean at first glance, but it was riddled with errors.
-There were quite a number of these positive/negative offsetting entries throughout the dataset, plus other apparent errors such as customers with negative transactions.
-More information on data cleaning can be found on the [data cleaning project](https://master-of-business-analytics.github.io/Website/Data_Cleaning.html).
+The dataset seems to be relatively clean at first glance, but it is actually riddled with errors.
+There are several  positive/negative offsetting entries throughout the dataset, in addition to other apparent errors, such as customers with negative transactions.
+More information on data cleaning can be found in our [Data Cleaning Project](https://master-of-business-analytics.github.io/Website/Data_Cleaning.html).

 The first step in cleaning the dataset is to check if there are any missing values and where the missing values are located.